seanstephenbrian/admin-dashboard/README.md

 This admin dashboard was my final project for the Odin Project's Intermediate HTML & CSS course.

-I used CSS grid to reproduce the page design provided in the assignment prompt:
+I primarily used CSS grid to reproduce the page design provided in the prompt.

+The assignment:

 ![Odin Project design assignment](https://raw.githubusercontent.com/seanstephenbrian/admin-dashboard/main/img/assignment.png)